SteamInputWiki/SteamInputWiki/chapter-8/08_additional_resources.md

 If you run or know of any other communities that you think should be listed here, please feel free to reach out to get on here.

-## Chapter 08d: Miscellaneous Steam Controller Related Links
+## Chapter 08d: Miscellaneous Steam Input Related Links

+Here you will find links to a variety of websites and web portals that may be helpful for general Steam Input use.

 * [Valve's Official list of Steam Input supported Controllers](https://web.archive.org/web/20210302211416/https://support.steampowered.com/kb_article.php?ref=5199-TOKV-4426), although the link is now offline, it has been archived has part of the Internet Archive's WayBack Machine initiative.

+If you find or operate any websites you feel should be listed here, please feel free to reach out to get on here.